shcode/jira.nvim/README.md

-      email = "your-email@example.com",           -- Your Jira email (required for basic auth) token = "your-api-token",                   -- Your Jira API token or bearer token auth_type = "basic",                        -- "basic" (default) or "bearer" limit = 500,                                -- Global limit of tasks per view },
+      email = "your-email@example.com",           -- Your Jira email (required for basic auth) token = "your-api-token",                   -- Your Jira API token or bearer token auth_type = "basic",                        -- "basic" (default) or "bearer" use_jql_post = true,                        -- Use /search/jql endpoint (default: true).
+Set to false for /search limit = 500,                                -- Global limit of tasks per view },
   },